c4arl0s/13Plumbing/README.md

 ```console
 7a52bb857229f89bffa74134ee3de48e5e146105
 ```
-is stored in a folder called **7a**, using the remaining characters (52bb8...) as a filename.
+is stored in a folder called 7a, using the remaining characters (52bb8...) as a filename.
 This gives us an object ID, but before we can inspect items in the object database, we need to know what type of object it is.
-Again, we can use the **-t flag**
+Again, we can use the -t flag

 ```console
 git cat-file -t 7a52bb8
 ```

 My object was a blob, but yours may be different.
-If it is a tree, remember to use **git ls-tree** to turn that ugly binary data into a pretty directory listing.
+If it is a tree, remember to use git ls-tree to turn that ugly binary data into a pretty directory listing.

 # 	* [Collect the Garbage](https://github.com/c4arl0s/13PlumbingRysGitTutorial#13-plumbing---content)

-As your repository grows, Git may automatically transfer your object files into a more compact form know as a **"pack"** file.
-You can force this compression with the garbage collection command, but beware: this command is **undo-able**.
-If you want to continue exploring the contents of the **.git/objects folder**, you should do so before running the following command.
+**As your repository grows, Git may automatically transfer your object files into a more compact form know as a "pack" file**.
+You can force this compression with the garbage collection command, but beware: this command is undo-able.
+If you want to continue exploring the contents of the .git/objects folder, you should do so before running the following command.
 Normal Git functionality will not be affected.

 ```console
 Wed Jul 22 ~/iOS/RysGitTutorialRepository